 Skiers face forward with their legs parallel in a straight-on stance.
 Many beginners feel this stance to be more natural and easier to adopt.

-There is no across the board time frame for learning how to ski, as it depends on your prior experience with sports that involve balance, your agility, fitness, and confidence. [ main factors that impact learning ]
+There is no across-the-board time frame for learning how to ski, as it depends on your prior experience with sports that involve balance, agility, fitness, and confidence. [ main factors that impact learning ]

-Day 2-4: You’ll be working on your beginner turns and getting to grips with how your body and weight affects your skis.
-You’ll be falling over less.
+You'll be working on your beginner turns and getting to grips with how your body and weight affect your skis.
+You'll be falling over less.

 ✓ Easier to pick up the basics.